rorymadden/neoprene-template/README.md

 The app will now be accessible at [http://localhost:3000/](http://localhost:3000/).

 The UI is done with AngularJS.
 If this is confusing for you, sorry.
 The interesting code is in the 'server' folder anyway.
-If there are big problems with the angul front end let me know and I'll create a basic version as well.
+If there are big problems with the angular front end let me know and I'll create a basic version as well.

 # Others